TuckerEstep/AR_VolunteerOutfit/README.md

 A real-time AR project that overlays a volunteer shirt and hat onto a person using their webcam.

 Built with:
-- MediaPipe Pose for body tracking
+- MediaPipe Pose for real-time body tracking
 - JavaScript, HTML, and CSS
 - Hosted using GitHub Pages

 How It Works

-- Captures the webcam feed
+- Captures the user's live webcam feed
-- Detects body landmarks (nose and shoulders)
+- Detects body landmarks (nose and shoulders) using MediaPipe Pose
 - Draws a volunteer hat and shirt overlay based on the body's position

 How to Use